yag88/CleaningDataCourseProject/CodeBook.md

 Overview
 --------

-This code book explains where the data comes from, what operations we performed on it, and the structure of the resulting dataset.
+This code book explains where the data comes from, what operations we performed on it, and the variables in the resulting dataset.

 Source
 ------